 Relative Risk Reduction (RRR) can sound impressive — e.g., “30% reduction!” — but if baseline risk is low, ARR is what matters clinically.

 The drug cost me $700 for 90 days, every 90 days.
-It is covered by my drug insurance but only after a fairly large deductible has been reached.
+It is covered by my drug insurance but only after a large deductible has been reached.

 2. Study Population Bias